PhilipvEgmond/plantcentre_timer/README.md

 ### Personalise the code
 - The PIN we're using is D5, change it's value in the code.
 - NUMPIXELS is the amount of pixels on your LEDstrip, change this to your own amount.
 - NUMPIXELS is quite long, I changed it to just NUM because we might be using it several times.
-**Careful:** Whenever you change a variable make sure to change it throughout the entirety of the code.
-The code would break otherwise.

-## Step 4 - See if the code and LEDstrip work
+### Checkpoint - See if your LEDstrip lights up
 - Save the project.
 - Upload it by clicking on the arrow button.
 - Watch your LEDstrip light up!
+Not happening?
+- If you changed NUMPIXELS to NUM as well make sure you updated it everywhere.
+- Make sure all wires are hooked up correctly.
+If you're using different components, make sure you're using the correct PIN in your code.
+- Check if Adafruit Neopixel actually installed in the Library Manager.

-## Step 5 - Make a timed function
+## Step 4 - Make a timed function
 In order for lights to fire up independently from each other we will need to make a function pause for some given time and reactivate after that.
 Then we can duplicate and adjust that code.

 - Let's first define a new timer function underneath loop() and move it's code to our new function as we won't be looping it regularly: